 - Only once the base budget request is fully exhausted, an extra budget is in place.

-Final comments about the ERC budget text:
+Final comments about the ERC budget:

 - As mentioned several times in this article – we strongly recommend consulting with the financial office of your institution in the process of preparing your budget.
 Tell them what you need in order to execute your project, and discuss with them the best way to present it, its size and composition.
-In addition, they should be aware of any institutional or local regulations / legislation / policies / limitations that should be taken under consideration.
+In addition, they should be aware of any institutional or local regulations / legislation / policies / limitations that should be taken into consideration.
 This information is of utmost importance and your budget must reflect it.

 - Having mentioned earlier the flexibility that goes along with the academic freedom, we wish to highlight that the only ‘fixed’ element of the budget that may not change during the project execution is the total approved grant.
 Typically, this total grant will not increase, but one should be aware that it may decrease during the project’s execution.
 The main reason for decreasing the total grant is underutilisation of the budget by the PI (this happens quite often).
 Meaning – if the PI does not consume the total budget, and provide proof for actual eligible costs incurred by the project, then the total grant will eventually be aligned (by the ERC) with actual consumption of the budget (according to the financial reporting).
 Therefore, the PI must properly manage the budget during the project’s execution.

 To conclude – curating the budget section of your ERC application is an immensely important process.
 We advise you to consult with your institution’s financial department for successful execution.
 And, as always, the Enspire Science team is here to support you as well.